tpisto/pdf-fill-form/README.md

 * Version 2.0.0__: Updated nan library to version 2.4.0.
 Now __pdf-fill-form__ works also with all latest node.js versions.
 Tested using 0.12.0, v4.4.7, v5.2.0, v6.3.0, v6.8.0, v6.9.1

-* Supports reading and writing the following PDF form field types: TextField and Checkbox
+* Supports reading and writing the following PDF form field types: TextField, Checkbox, Radio button

 * You can write following files:
 	* PDF
 	* PDF where pages are converted to images